Strevia/phants-nomic/rules.md

 4. Anytime a player proposes a rule and it passes, they get 1 point.
 All players start with 0 points after this rule is passed.

 5. Points are used to place blocks.

+6. Rule's should be positive and Afermative of actions players can take, avoid negative language in rules.
+IF you must disallow something with a rule keep the ratio of positive to negative rules to 3:1.